Skip to content

 Switching between FIFO, LIFO, and average cost mid-year (or using one your country doesn't allow) can invalidate your entire calculation.

-Ignoring staking and DeFi income
+Ignoring staking and DeFi rewards as taxable income

-Staking rewards, lending interest, and liquidity mining yields are typically taxable as income when received โ€” not just when you eventually sell.
+Staking rewards, lending interest, and liquidity mining yields are typically taxable as income when received β€” not just when you eventually sell.

-Not keeping adequate records
+Not keeping accurate transaction records

 Exchanges can shut down, change ownership, or lose data.
 Export and back up your trade history regularly.
 Once data is lost, reconstructing it is extremely difficult and expensive.